 When I work with teams running SQL Server in Azure or other cloud environments, the same principles still apply.
 Understand the workload.
 Match storage performance to that reality.
 Avoid needless contention.
 Measure the effect of the changes you make.

 Cloud makes bad storage decisions easier to hide for a while.
-It does not make them cheaper.
+It doesn’t make them cheaper.

 What High-Performance DBAs Actually Do

-The DBAs I would trust with a business-critical environment tend to have similar habits.
+The DBAs I trust with business-critical systems share a few habits.

-They know how their log and data files are sized.
-They know how those files grow.
-They have configured TempDB for the workload they run now, not the workload they had years ago.
-They can answer “what changed recently?” with evidence, not guesswork.
+They know how their log and data files are sized and how they grow.
+TempDB is configured for the workload they run now, not the one they had years ago.
+And when something changes, they can explain it with evidence, not guesswork.

 They also treat alerts differently.
-They do not accept alert noise as the cost of the job.
-They tune it.
-They reduce it.
-They make it useful.
+They don’t accept noise as part of the job.
+They tune it, reduce it, and make it useful.
+In practice, that means:

 Most importantly, they use storage decisions to buy back time.

-Every incident that does not recur is an hour returned to query tuning, automation, architecture, or proactive planning.
-That matters even more when the average DBA is already spending more than half the week on reactive work.
-Reclaimed time is not just an efficiency win.
-It is part of how teams reduce burnout and retain skilled people.
+Every incident that does not recur is time returned to query tuning, automation, architecture, or proactive planning.
+That matters when the average DBA is already spending 27 hours a week on reactive work.
+Reclaimed time is not just efficiency.
+It is how teams reduce burnout and retain skilled people.

-If you need a place to start, do not chase the most exotic trick you saw online.
-Start with the basics: log sizing, fixed autogrowth settings, data file consistency, TempDB configuration, and clear storage monitoring.
+If you need a place to start, skip the exotic tricks.
+Focus on the basics: log sizing, fixed autogrowth, consistent data files, TempDB configuration, and clear storage monitoring.

-Those are the levers that move a team from constant firefighting toward the kind of high-performance DBA work that actually improves the environment.
+Those are the levers that move teams from constant firefighting to work that actually improves the environment.

 How many TempDB data files should I use?